C-SWARM/pgfem-3d-singularity/README.md

 ## Running with infiniband

 By using the host's shared libraries it is possible to utilize infiniband.
 In order to properly communicate, within the container it is best to build the version of MPI library normally used on the host to communicate over infiband.
-In the current `pgfem_3d` singularity container, `mvapich2-2.2` is built inside `pgfem3d.build` and configured with `--disable-wrapper-rpath`.
+In the current `pgfem_3d` singularity container, `mvapich2-2.2` is built inside `Singularity` and configured with `--disable-wrapper-rpath`.
 This allows the container's `libmpi.so` to be swapped to utilize the host's copy.
 ```bash
 cd ${MVAPICH%.tar.gz}
 ./configure --prefix=/mvapich --disable-wrapper-rpath